barbazul/1kfa/mod_guide_gm.md

 ### Set Expectations

-> Deckahedron World is a game about a group of scrappy adventurers who
+> 1kFA is a game about a group of scrappy adventurers who
 > grow in power as we play the game.
 >
 > Your character will start the game with skills and gifts beyond ordinary